Health Policy Fellow

 Alein Y. Haro, MPH

-Alein Y. Haro, MPH is a Ph.D. candidate in Health Policy at University of California, Berkeley, who aims to develop avenues for change in health policy and healthcare practice to improve equity.
+Alein Y. Haro, MPH is a Cal-IHEA research fellow and Ph.D. candidate in Health Policy at University of California, Berkeley, who aims to develop avenues for change in health policy and healthcare practice to improve equity.
 Alein is a UCLA MPH and BA graduate whose area of study focuses on the manner in which immigrants navigate through the health sector despite federal laws that limit their healthcare access.
 Most recently, she conducted immigrant health research at the UCLA Institute for Research on Labor and Employment.
 She also worked with the General Mexican Consulate in Los Angeles to explore how local agencies collaborated along with the consulate’s Ventanillas de Salud to integrate and facilitate the access of health services for low-income Latino populations.
 Her research interests include legal status as a social determinant, health policy, and structural racism, and seeks to use her training to effectively address health inequalities and enable structural change across the nation.

 Camila Hurtado, MS

-Camila Hurtado, MS is a medical and graduate student of the UCSF-UC Berkeley Joint Medical Program and PRIME-US program.
+Camila Hurtado, MS is a research fellow with Cal-IHEA and a medical and graduate student of the UCSF-UC Berkeley Joint Medical Program and PRIME-US program.
 Her graduate work is focused on developing policy solutions to increase the affordability of insulin for low-income populations across California.
 Camila also serves as the Vice President of Policy for the northwest region of the Latino Medical Student Association, and is a founding member and grant writer of the White Coats for Black Lives chapter at UC Berkeley.
 She became dedicated to working towards equity through health administration and policy after working at a Federally Qualified Health Center and earning an MS from UCSF in Global Health Sciences.
 Her interests include addressing social determinants of health through medicine, health administration, and health policy.